dirttop/Backlog-API/docs/README.md

 &emsp;Within the Key Vault under Access Control (IAM) add the Key Vault Secret Officer role to your newly System Assigned Function App member.

-&emsp;Then, add a Secret to the Function App named 'KEY_VAULT_NAME' with the name of your Key Vault resource.
+&emsp;Then, add an Environment Variable to the Function App named 'KEY_VAULT_NAME' with the name of your Key Vault resource.

 &emsp;Under the Database Server, go to the Security section and open the Networking tab.
 Under exceptions, check 'Allow Azure services and resources to access this server'.